ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - in addition to the above, all staff will receive annual safeguarding updates, which may include E-learning, circulation of information and guidance internally, staff meetings, inset training

-- the subject / topics for training and updates will take into consideration LSCB priorities, local context, and needs of our pupils and identified training needs of staff.
+- the subject / topics for training and updates will take into consideration LSCB priorities, local context and needs of pupils and identified training needs of staff

-At School/Service, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass and locally as Relay.
-In order to achieve this, Luton Council will share police information with the Nominated Relay SPOC of all domestic incidents where one of our pupils has been affected.
-On receipt of any information, the Nominated Relay SPOC will decide on the appropriate support the child requires, this could be silent or overt.
+At Pastures Way Nursery School, we are working in partnership with Luton Council and Bedfordshire Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass and known locally as Relay.
+In order to achieve this, Luton Council will share police information with the Nominated Relay SPOC of all domestic incidents where one of the pupils in the school has been affected.
+On receipt of any information, the Nominated Relay SPOC will decide on the appropriate support the child requires.

-All information sharing and resulting actions will be undertaken in accordance with the ‘LC Protocol for Domestic Abuse – Notifications to Schools’.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+All information sharing and resulting actions will be undertaken in accordance with the ‘LBC Protocol for Domestic Abuse – Notifications to Schools’.
+The information will be recorded and stored it in accordance with the record keeping procedures outlined in this policy.

 The Governing Body will:

 - ensure that they comply with their duties under legislation

 - have regard to Keeping Children Safe in Education 2020 to ensure that the policies, procedures and training are effective and comply with the law at all times

 The governing body will ensure that: